shadi1717/oracle-cloud-data-platform-workshop/Lab10/LabGuide10.md

 Congratulations!
 You have just completed the Oracle Data Safe Lab.

 **Summary**
 In this lab, you registered your Autonomous Database to your Data Safe instance.
-You were able to assess database configurations, access users, discover senstivie data and update sensitive data model.
+You were able to assess database configurations, assess users, discover senstivie data and update sensitive data model.

 **Acknowledgements**
 Author - NA Cloud Engineering - Austin